-So, you want to delve your online store into the international market.
+So, you want to delve your online store into the international market, and you’re looking for tips for international reach.
 It’s a great way to grow your business and find customers you never would have had the opportunity to reach before.
 However, it’s a tall order, and there are a few things to consider before venturing overseas.
-Consider these tips for how to reach an international market before you being your journey!
+Consider these tips for international reach, and how to strategically reach your new market.

-- Get to know your new customers.
-You have to know who you’re marketing to.
+One of the best tips for international reach is to know your new market.
 You probably already know your existing market, but this is an entirely different beast.
 Learn about the local culture, such as their values and customs.
 This will help you understand your new customers, how to sell effectively to them, and how to come up with an effective marketing strategy in this new cultural climate.
+Setting up a points and rewards program is useful as well and it will entice your customers to return to your shop.
 It will also help you communicate with your new customers and business partners, without accidentally offending them or embarrassing yourself!

-- Update your languages.
-Perhaps an obvious one, but important when trying to reach an international market, nonetheless.
+Perhaps an obvious one, but one of the most important tips for international reach, nonetheless.
 Don’t assume that everyone speaks English–make the effort to translate your site–and your product, if applicable– into the language of your new market.
 And don’t be lazy about it–create new pages on your site, with keywords to match, and if you can, hire a third-party translator who can translate your new pages properly.
-Incorrect translations can make you look unprofessional.
+If this isn’t possible for you, try a WordPress translation plugin.
 These steps will help you connect with your customers more effectively, and will allow you a wider reach.
 For example, Oliver POS is available in eight languages, which allows it to have users in almost 70 countries, across six continents.